 In Flourish, Martin Seligman uses Abraham Lincoln and Winston Churchill as examples of “severe depressives” who learned to function well even when they were massively depressed.
 Shouldn’t more people learn how to do this?
-Yes, says Seligman, former president of … Continue reading
+Yes, says Seligman, former president of the American Psychological Association and founder of the positive … Read More

 “You have to turn now to all the other wounded people around you, and find a way to connect with them.”